How Does Gum Disease Affect You?

 The Hidden Epidemic Striking America – Stay healthier and happier by understanding gum disease.

 The bacteria that cause gum disease are always present in the mouth, yet not all individuals develop gum disease.
 Why is this?
-Most of the bacteria that make a home in the plaque on your teeth are brushed and flossed away on a daily basis.
+Most of the bacteria that make a home in the plaque on your teeth are brushed and flossed away daily.
 These simple habits control the bacterial population, helping to keep your teeth and gums healthy.
 When oral hygiene is neglected, however, the bacteria spread and infect your gums.
-Symptoms of infection are progressive, so see our periodontist in Palm Beach Gardens, FL to avoid the complications of gum disease, such as:
+Symptoms of the infection are progressive, so see our periodontist in Jupiter, FL to avoid the complications of gum disease, such as:

-The bacteria that cause periodontal disease slowly break down your gums and supportive structures, destroying your smile – but they do not stop there.
+The bacteria that cause periodontal disease slowly break down your gums and supportive structures, destroying your smile.
+However, they do not stop there.
 Bacteria can enter the bloodstream, posing a threat to vital organs.
 Gum disease also creates chronic inflammation, which can lead to a variety of systemic illnesses.

 Do not risk your health or the health of your smile.
-Contact our periodontist in Palm Beach Gardens, FL to learn about gum disease treatments, like scaling and root planing or osseous surgery.
+Contact our periodontist in Jupiter, FL, to learn about gum disease treatments, like scaling and root planing or osseous surgery.
 For exceptional service and quality care, call our office to schedule your consultation today.
 Dr. Fotek and our team of skilled professionals are committed to helping you achieve a beautiful, healthy smile with gentle periodontal treatment, implant dentistry, and preventative care.